greensopinion/dart-vector-tile-renderer/README.md

 Written in Dart to enable use of vector tiles with Flutter.

 Looking for a flutter map widget that uses vector tiles?
 Take a look at [vector_map_tiles](https://github.com/greensopinion/flutter-vector-map-tiles)

+## Version 7.0.0-beta

+Version 7.0.0 depends on `flutter_gpu` and the Flutter development channel, which are pre-release software and can change at any time.
+See details on the [official Flutter GPU page](https://github.com/flutter/engine/blob/main/docs/impeller/Flutter-GPU.md).

+For production apps, use version 6.0 of this library.

 ## Example

 An example of output: